p-ranav/merged_depth/README.md

 ## Quick Start

 First, download the pretrained models using the `download_models` script.

 Next, run the `infer` script - this will run on all images in `test/input` and save the results to `test/output`.

 ```bash
 python3 -m pip install -r requirements.txt
 python3 -m merged_depth.utils.download_models
 python3 -m merged_depth.infer
 ```

+The results include (1) a `_depth.npy` file that you can load, (2) a `_stacked.png` file that shows the original and colorized depth images.

 To run the predictor on a single input, use `infer_single.py`